 High-speed internet access in the middle of nowhere!

-At worst, a hacker could compromise the network, so avoid using your credit card or transmitting any other sensitive information.
+At worst, a hacker could compromise the WiFi network.
+So, avoid using your credit card or transmitting any other sensitive information.

 Enable the ‘Always Use HTTPS’ option on websites you regularly use.
 You’ll find this setting somewhere on most websites that need a logon.